Try Premium - Buy Credits

 Yes, the premium option allows for creating multiple images at once.

-This allows us to support free creations.
+This allows us to support less wealthy users.

 For free creations, wait for the image to return before creating again.
 Contact us if the wait time has been exceeded.

 Can I sell graphics or use them for NFTs?